The Application Process

 (Please note, the Department has only one application period each year for the Fall Semester).

 Application to the Biology M.S. program is through the University Admissions Office.
 There students will find detailed instruction on how to apply.
-Complete applications will consist of the University Graduate Application, three letters of reference (minimum of two must be academic); official transcripts; and the University application fee.
+Complete applications will consist of the University Graduate Application, three letters of reference (minimum of two must be academic); official transcripts (Mail transcripts to: Graduate School Biology Programs, UCD, P.O.
+Box 173364, CB 163, Denver, CO 80217); and the University application fee.

 Students who have been admitted to a graduate program, but NEVER enrolled for courses, must go through the regular online process for admission.